 - 12 fairytale towns and villages to visit this winter

-This year the official winter solstice, also known as the 'hibernal solstice', takes places on Friday 22 December 2023.
-In London, the sun will set at approximately 15:54, marking the shortest period of daylight and the longest night of the year.
+This year the official winter solstice, also known as the 'hibernal solstice', takes places on Saturday 21st December 2024.
+In the UK, the sun will start to set at at approximately 15:55, marking the shortest period of daylight and the longest night of the year.

 True enough, the winter solstice is the shortest day and it seems reasonable to assume that on this day the sun will rise later than on any other day and set earlier.
 This, though, is not the case.